CultivateLabs/storytime/README.md

 In your subclass, you can override some options for your post type:

 `show_comments?` determines whether comments will be shown on the post.

-`included_in_primary_feed?` defines whether the post type should show up in the primary post feed.
-If your definition of this method returns false, a new link will be shown in the Storytime dashboard header.
-If it returns true, Storytime will show it as an option in the new post button on the dashboard.

 ### Custom Fields